 # issue_patch.rb require_dependency 'issue' module IssuePatch def self.included(base) # :nodoc: base.extend(ClassMethods) base.send(:include, InstanceMethods) # Same as typing in the class base.class_eval do belongs_to :my_plugin_class end end module ClassMethods # Methods to add to the Issue class end module InstanceMethods # Methods to add to specific issue objects end end # Add module to Issue Issue.send(:include, IssuePatch)

-#8 Updated by Eric Davis about 10 years ago
+#8 Updated by Eric Davis over 10 years ago

 - Status changed from New to Closed